hkasera/highlighter/README.md

 Highlighter
 ===========

-Highlights the text selected through mouse
+Highlights the text selected through mouse.

+A working example can be seen [here](http://jsfiddle.net/hkasera/sdUUD/18/)